abdul2801/retail-management/README.md

 # Retail Management System

 A full-stack retail analytics platform featuring a modern sales dashboard and a robust backend API supporting advanced search, filtering, sorting, and pagination.
+(Supports all 1M+ records with indexing for fast selects.)
 ---

 ## 1. Overview